 Perhaps these teachings also explain the peaceful co-existence of Muslims and Jews throughout history.
-Professor Al-Faruqi , eloquently captures this harmonious living of Muslims and jews: “After centuries of Greek, Roman and Christian oppression the Jews looked upon the Islamic state as a liberator.
-Many of them readily helped its armies which brought affluence and prestige to the Jews, some of whom became ministers and advisors to the caliph.
-Indeed, Judaism and its Hebrew language developed their “golden age” under the aegis of Islam.
-(Islam and other faiths by Ataullah siddique, published by Islamic foundation).
+Professor Ismail Al-Faruqi eloquently captures this harmonious living of Muslims and Jews: “After centuries of Greek, Roman and Christian oppression, the Jews looked upon the Islamic state as a liberator.
+Many of them readily helped its armies, which brought affluence and prestige to the Jews, some of whom became ministers and advisors to the Caliph.
+Indeed, Judaism and its Hebrew language developed their “golden age” under the aegis of Islam” (Islam and other faiths).

 The Prophet Muhammad (peace be upon him) is the role model for Muslims.
 When He (peace be upon him) migrated to the city of Medina in 622 CE, he signed a treaty with the local Jewish community.
-This stated “we are all one Ummah- one community.”
+This stated, “we are all one Ummah- one community.”
 What a beautiful example of co-existing in peace and harmony with others.
-One day he was sitting teaching the disciples when a funeral procession passed by, he immediately stood up in respect of the cortege.
+One day He (peace be upon him) was sitting teaching the disciples when a funeral procession passed by, He (peace be upon him) immediately stood up in respect of the cortege.
 Someone quipped, “he is a Jew”, and the prophet (peace be upon him) rebuked him by saying “did he not have a soul?”

-The fact that Muslims proudly use names of Semitic prophets, the Qurans insistence on embracing pluralism, respect for humanity all provide strong deterrents for anti-Semitism.
+The fact that Muslims proudly use the names of Semitic prophets, the Quran’s insistence on embracing pluralism, and respect for humanity, all provide strong deterrents for anti-Semitism.
 A Muslim who is hostile or discriminatory towards Jews is violating these teachings.
 The moral virtue of justice underpins pluralism, without justice there cannot be respect and peace in the world.
-Therefore the Quran urges believers to “Believers, stand up for fairness as Allah’s witnesses even if it means going against your parents or relatives, and regardless of whether a person is wealthy or poor, Allah has more right to your loyalty than them” (An-Nisa: 135).
+Therefore the Quran urges believers to “Believers, stand up for fairness as Allah’s witnesses even if it’s against yourselves, parents or relatives, and regardless of whether a person is wealthy or poor, Allah has more right to your loyalty than them” (An-Nisa: 135).

-Jews and Muslims living in the West must both work for establishing justice in Middle East with the hope that it will once again produce the “golden period” of Jewish-Muslim relations insha Allah, God willing!
+Jews and Muslims living in the West must both work for establishing justice in the Middle East with the hope that it will once again produce the “golden period” of Jewish-Muslim relations, insha-Allah!